 We carried my bags back downstairs and I walked back to the lobby while they watched my bags.
 I was given the key to a new room in a different building (I don’t have a photo of this building).
 The second room was much nicer and ended up being located right below Pauline & Steve’s room.
 It also had the correct marina view.
 I left my bags in the room and we headed over to Judy/TourMama’s room where a few people were meeting after their dinner at The Vine.

 Of course we had no idea which room Judy was in.
-I did ask when I was checking in for the second time.
+I asked when I was checking in for the second time.
 We went to the room that I thought he said she was in.
 I put my ear up to the door and did not hear any noise.
 We were all too chicken to knock (or at least I was and if I remember correctly, Pauline & Steve did not want to knock either).
 There was a phone on the wall in the hallway.
 Pauline called the front desk again.
 I must have been jet lagged already as I mixed up the numbers for the room.
 Her room was on the next floor up.
 We went upstairs to her room.
 Still no noise though when I put my ear up to the door.
 Pauline called Colleen (from CA) and found out that they were just pulling in to the hotel driveway.
 We met them downstairs and then headed back up to the room.
-I think there were about 10 or 12 people total that met up in Judy's room (all new friends to meet except for Judy & Bill who I met last summer while in Florence).
+I think there were about 10 or 12 people total that met up in Judy’s room (all new friends to meet except for Judy & Bill who I met last summer while in Florence).
 We all settled in and chatted til about midnight.
-I unpacked after returning to my room and ended up getting to bed about two in the morning, which was really midnight in Hawaii.
+I unpacked after returning to my room and ended up getting to bed about two in the morning.

 Friday morning arrived much to early!
 The sun was shining and the sky was blue.
 I was shocked however when I opened my sliding glass door and was met with chilly cold weather.
 A bunch of us were planning to meet at 10 by the lobby (which was 8 am Hawaii time) to visit either one or two of the California Spanish Missions.
 I put on layers, including my capri long undies, ate some nuts and a Luna Bar as I was too late to have breakfast, and walked to the lobby to meet everyone.
 We said hello and hugged as we recognized each other by screen name and then figured out passengers for each car.
 Colleen (from CA) drove me, Marta, and RuthK (a friend of Colleen).
 Thank you Colleen!!